gate6/rc-unified-crm-extension/docs/crm/netsuite.md

 ## Setup roles and permissions in NetSuite

-Upon installation of the SuiteApp, a role will be created automatically within your account called "RingCentral CRM Extension."
+Upon installation of the SuiteApp, a role will be created automatically within your account called "RingCentral App Connect."
 This role has been specially tuned to contain the bare minimum number access level to fully operate the Chrome extension.
 You can see a detailed list of permissions below if you would like to incorporate these permissions into a custom role of your own.

 ### NetSuite OneWorld instructions

-Upon installing the SuiteApp from the Marketplace, a new custom role named **"RingCentral CRM Extension"** will be automatically created in your account.
+Upon installing the SuiteApp from the Marketplace, a new custom role named **"RingCentral App Connect"** will be automatically created in your account.
 If you are a OneWorld license holder, you will need to take these additional steps.

-1. Clone the "RingCentral CRM Extension" role by selecting the "Customize" option.
+1. Clone the "RingCentral App Connect" role by selecting the "Customize" option.
 2. While cloning, add the permission **"List -> Subsidiaries"** to the cloned role.

 Use this cloned role when logging into and connecting App Connect to NetSuite.